inway/dart_zxcvbn/packages/dart_zxcvbn_tools/README.md

 ## Description

-This package is a Dart port of [@zxcvbn-ts/zxcvbn](https://github.com/zxcvbn-ts/zxcvbn), which is a Typescript rewrite of the original library [zxcvbn](https://github.com/dropbox/zxcvbn) from [Dropbox](https://github.com/dropbox).
+This package is a part of Dart port of [@zxcvbn-ts/zxcvbn](https://github.com/zxcvbn-ts/zxcvbn), which is a Typescript rewrite of the original library [zxcvbn](https://github.com/dropbox/zxcvbn) from [Dropbox](https://github.com/dropbox).